nadeshko/Telerobotics/README.md

 The code for controlling the robot was written with Python 3.9.2.

-[Robot](http://www.xiaorgeek.com/vehicle-robots/tank-robots/raspberry-pi-tank.html) from XiaoRGeek was used in this project.
+[This Robot](http://www.xiaorgeek.com/vehicle-robots/tank-robots/raspberry-pi-tank.html) from XiaoRGeek was used in this project.

 [Putty](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html) and [WinSCP](https://winscp.net/eng/index.php) was used to communicate with the raspberry pi in the robot.